victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Compare
 -------

 Then to compare how our first model react with this raw data, we compute a composite stack image, with imagery, label and predicted mask.

-As we colors for labels and masks are complementary when they both present the result is a medium grey.
-So a quick way to check when labels and masks converge or not.
+Color representation meaning is:
+ - pink: predicted by the model (but not present in the initial labels)
+ - green: present in the labels (but not predicted by the model)
+ - grey: both model prediction and labels are synchronized.

 We launch also a csv list diff, to only keep tiles with a low Quality of Data metric (here 80% as a threshold), and with at least few buildings pixels supposed to be present in the tile (5% of foreground building as a threshold).